-328 Transfer of Funds for Operation of the Sununu Youth Services Center.
-Notwithstanding RSA 9:16-a and RSA 9:16-c, for the biennium ending June 30, 2023, prior approval of the fiscal committee of the general court shall be required for any transfer of funds required for the operation of the Sununu youth services center.

-- 1 329 Findings; Sununu Youth Services Center.
-The general court finds that the current Sununu 2 youth services center shall be closed no later than March 1, 2023 and the opening of a replacement 3 facility shall occur no later than March 1, 2023.
-4 330 Committee Established.
-I. There is established a committee to develop a plan for the closure and replacement of the 5 6 Sununu youth services center.
-The members of the committee shall be as follows: 7 (a) Three members of the house of representatives, each of whom shall be from a 8 standing committee, appointed by the speaker of the house of representatives.
-9 (b) Two members of the senate, appointed by the president of the senate.
-10 II.
-In addition, the legislative members of the committee shall seek input and expert advice from, but not limited to, the following: 11 12 (a) The department of health and human services. (b) The office of the child advocate.
-13 (c) The Disabilities Rights Center.
-14 15 (d) The National Alliance on Mental Illness. (e) New Futures.
-16 17 (f) Any other group or organization the committee deems necessary.
-18 III.
-Legislative members of the committee shall receive mileage at the legislative rate when 19 attending to the duties of the committee.
-20 IV.
-The committee shall develop a plan for the closure and replacement or repurposing of the 21 Sununu youth services center, including cost estimates for the construction and operation of a new 22facility.
-The committee's plans shall consider the following: 23 (a) It may be operated by the department of health and human services.
-24 (b) It shall be designed to meet the unique needs of up to 18 youth at a time who are at 25 the facility pursuant to RSA 169-B:14, detention; RSA 169-B:19, commitment; RSA 169-B:24, 26 transfer to superior court, RSA 169-B:32; RSA 651:17-a, service of adult sentence of incarceration at 27 the youth development center, and 169-A, interstate compact on juveniles.
-28 (c) It shall accommodate requirements to separate youth by gender, treatment needs, 29 court order, safety, and security.
-The facility shall include 3 separate residential spaces, each 30 including capacity for up to 6 youth. - behavioral health needs of all potentially eligible youth.
+- 1 328 Transfer of Funds for Operation of the Sununu Youth Services Center.
+Notwithstanding 2 RSA 9:16-a and RSA 9:16-c, for the biennium ending June 30, 2023, prior approval of the fiscal 3 committee of the general court shall be required for any transfer of funds required for the operation 4 of the Sununu youth services center.
+329 Findings; Sununu Youth Services Center.
+The general court finds that the current Sununu 5 6 youth services center shall be closed no later than March 1, 2023 and the opening of a replacement 7 facility shall occur no later than March 1, 2023.
+8 330 Committee Established.
+9 I. There is established a committee to develop a plan for the closure and replacement of the 10 Sununu youth services center.
+The members of the committee shall be as follows: 11 Three members of the house of representatives, each of whom shall be from a 12 standing committee having jurisdiction over juvenile justice, appointed by the speaker of the house 13 of representatives. (b) Two members of the senate, appointed by the president of the senate.
+14 15 II.
+In addition, the legislative members of the committee shall seek input and expert advice from, but not limited to, the following: 16 17 (a) The department of health and human services.
+18 (b) The office of the child advocate.
+19 (c) The Disabilities Rights Center.
+20 (d) The National Alliance on Mental Illness.
+21 (e) New Futures.
+22 (f) Any other group or organization the committee deems necessary.
+23 III.
+Legislative members of the committee shall receive mileage at the legislative rate when attending to the duties of the committee.
+24 25 IV.
+The committee shall develop a plan for the closure and replacement of the Sununu youth 26 services center, including cost estimates for the construction and operation of a new facility.
+The 27 committee's plan for a replacement facility shall meet the following requirements: 28 (a) It shall be operated by the department of health and human services.
+29 (b) It shall be designed to meet the unique needs of up to 18 youth at a time who are at 30 the facility pursuant to RSA 169-B:14, detention; RSA 169-B:19, commitment; RSA 169-B:24, 31 transfer to superior court, RSA 169-B:32; RSA 651:17-a, service of adult sentence of incarceration at 32 the youth development center, and 169-A, interstate compact on juveniles.
+33 (c) It shall accommodate requirements to separate youth by gender, treatment needs, court order, safety, and security.
+The facility shall include 3 separate residential spaces, each 34 - (d) It shall have capacity to provide services to meet the medical, physical, and behavioral health needs of all potentially eligible youth.